Master Volume

 Master Volume is the second studio album by Canadian punk rock band, The Dirty Nil.
 The album was released on September 14, 2018 through Dine Alone Records.
 The album's first single, "Bathed in Light", was released ahead of the album in June 2018.

 Background and recording

 On June 7, 2018, the band announced their sophomore album.
+While most of the songs were written on tour during soundchecks or in the tour van, the recording took place in Toronto at Union Sound Company recording studios, with John Goodmanson flown up from Seattle to produce the album.

 Release and promotion

 Singles

 On June 7, 2018, the band announced their sophomore album and released their first single for the album, "Bathed In Light".

 Geoff Parent, writing for Dominionated, praised the track calling it "[The Dirty Nil] at their very best."
 Parent described the composition of the song as "infectious, efficient, and massive", and wrote that the track "burns white-hot before riding headstrong into the black."

 On July 11, 2018, the second single ahead of the album, "Pain of Infinity" was released.
 In a mixed review of the track, Jason Pettigrew, writing for Alternative Press called the band and the track "Too noisy and attitude-laden for music directors at radio and graybeards praying for one more Aerosmith tour, and way too coarse for devotees of sterile Pro Tooled pop punk, the Dirty Nil are the bastard sons emerging from a beer-fueled Petri dish teeming with Seattle grunge and drunken Midwest alt-rock."

 "I Don't Want That Phone Call" was the third single to be released by the band, and final single released ahead of the album's release.
 The single was released on August 23, 2018 exclusively via Kerrang! magazine, and released the following day on Dine Alone Records' SoundCloud account.
 Lead singer, Luke Bentham, described the song as a love song to anyone struggling with substance abuse.